cityofaustin/atd-data-tech/.github/ISSUE_TEMPLATE/-all-purpose--product-index.md

 Describe the who, what, and why of this project in one or two sentences.

 < img link > (No header)
-An image that makes this product look exciting, preferrably at least 1000px wide in a 4:3 aspect ratio.
+An image that makes this product look exciting, preferably at least 1000px wide, with a 2:3 aspect ratio.
+This tool makes it easy to crop/resize as needed: https://photoshop.adobe.com

 ### Login